Diego-Ivan/Paper-Clip/README.md

 * Modification Date
 * Keywords

+## Conduct

+This project follows the [GNOME Code of Conduct](https://wiki.gnome.org/Foundation/CodeOfConduct)

 ## Flathub

 The only official distribution format for Paper Clip is Flathub.
 Any other distribution format is unofficial and disencouraged.